-- Return to hotel to take a break. - Focuses on secondary and supporting usage scenarios. - Software "at rest" can be very busy. - Rained Out Tour: Cancel running operations and see if problems are caused. - Couch Potato Tour: Leave fields blank and use default values to assess ability to process partial information.
+- Return to hotel to take a break. - Focuses on doing very little and stopping operations. - Software "at rest" can be very busy. - Rained Out Tour: Cancel running operations and see if problems are caused. - Couch Potato Tour: Leave fields blank and use default values to assess ability to process partial information.